We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Best Budget Balance Bike

-Specs: 12″ air tires, weighs 9 lbs, available in two colors
+Specs: 12″ airless tires and available in two colors

-If you’re on a tight budget and you don’t feel like spending too much money on a balance bike, then Co-op Cycles REV 12 is the best choice you have.
+If you’re on a tight budget and you don’t feel like spending too much money on a balance bike, then Specialized Hotwalk is the best choice you have.
 This bike provides tons of value for the money and comes will all of the necessary features your kid needs to have fun and cruise around.

-REV 12 has 12″ wheels fitted with air tires.
-These will make the ride a lot more comfortable even when riding over pebbles or uneven ground in the park.
+Specialized Hotwalk has 12″ wheels fitted with airless tires.
+These will make the ride a lot more comfortable even when riding over pebbles or uneven ground in the park and also you will never have to worry about punctures.

-You can’t go wrong with REV 12 if you want all the must-haves but don’t feel like spending too much money.
+You can’t go wrong with Specialized Hotwalk if you want all the must-haves but don’t feel like spending too much money.

-The minimum standover height is 13.75″, which makes REV 12 suitable for children aged 2 and above.
+The minimum standover height is 15″, which makes Specialized Hotwalk suitable for children aged 18 months and above.

 Best Balance Bike with Brakes